1984 Summer Olympics boycott: Defection concerns

-Eastern Bloc motive: 'Bloc loyalty'
+Eastern Bloc motives: 'Bloc loyalty'

-The Soviet boycott announcement of May 8, 1984, was followed by an unofficial, confidential announcement of the Central Committee of the Soviet Communist Party to all 'brother parties' in the socialist countries, wherein the Soviet Union made clear its expectation that all other socialist countries would join the boycott in solidarity.
+The Soviet boycott announcement of May 8, 1984, was followed by an unofficial, confidential announcement of the Central Committee of the Soviet Communist Party to all 'brother parties' in the socialist countries, wherein the Soviets made clear their expectation that the others join their boycott in solidarity.
 Following this mandate, a preponderance of Eastern Bloc nations were invited to Moscow on May 11, 1984, for the first of two working meetings regarding the Olympics, the second of which was to be held two weeks later on May 2425, 1984, in Prague.
-By May 11th, four nations had already declared that they would join the Soviets in their boycott.
+By May 11, four nations already declared that they would join the Soviets in their boycott.
 At the Moscow meeting, officials from Bulgaria, Cuba, East Germany, Hungary, Laos, North Korea, Poland, Romania (Note: Although Romania participated in the first Bloc meeting on May 11th in Moscow, they publicly disinvolved themselves from the boycott during the second Bloc meeting on May 24th in Prague.) and Vietnam worked to establish "coordination of a collective approach with reference to the Games" and also "the nature of corresponding declarations for the public."
 It was established by the individuals meeting there that "anti-Soviet and anti-socialist actions of physical outrage and various forms of pressure of a compromising nature to Soviet and socialist athletes are being prepared", and that "the only possible thing to do is not to go to the Olympic Games."
-The decision was notable in that it was meant only for the athletes.
+The decision was also notable in that it was meant only for the athletes.
 Referees and other related officials from the boycotting nations were still expected to participate.

 When each of the Soviets' East European satellite countries announced their intention to join the boycott, they individually released press statements which largely mirrored that of the Soviets' stated reasons.
 As for what other incentive they may have had, a memorandum prepared by the Central Intelligence Agency suggests that at least some of those countries chose to follow along with an unpopular decision in order to foster "bloc loyalty" at a time when there were other, more-important issues warranting a break with the Soviets that they could undertake:

 "Other East European states, although unhappy with the Soviet decision, probably view participation in the boycott as a useful way to demonstrate bloc loyalty on an issue of less direct significance to them at a time when they have been resisting Soviet initiatives in more important areas.
 They also realize that heeding the boycott does not seriously affect their vital interests visàvis the West.
 The Hungarians, for example, told United States Embassy officials after the Soviets rejected Budapest's proposal to send a small team to the games that, in the end, this was not the issue on which to make a stand."